ibm-cloud-docs/storage-scale/scale-cem.md

 This output shows that there are two group entries, " ScaleAdmin" and " Scaleconsumer ", both under the ou=groups,dc=ibmscale,dc=com organizational unit.

-Later, one can use he `ldapmodify` command to add exiting users to these groups.
+Later, one can use the `ldapmodify` command to add exiting users to these groups.
 In the above `ldapsearch` output, two users are seen as the member of each of the groups.

 ## Step 3 -  Configuration for CES integration and LDAP Authentication
 {: #config-ces-integration}

-Before configuring IBM Spectrum Scale with Cluster Export Services (CES) integration and enabling LDAP authentication for NFS services, it's essential to follow a series steps.
-Below are the summarized high-level actions to guide you through this process:
+Before configuring IBM Spectrum Scale with Cluster Export Services (CES) integration and enabling LDAP authentication for NFS services, it's essential to follow a series step.
+Following are the summarized high-level actions to guide you through this process:

 ### Before you begin
 {: #beforeyoubegin-ces-integration}